 In addition to a loyalty program, website analytics tracking software and programs can help you generate targeted marketing ideas for your customers.
 People want and expect marketing that speaks directly to them.
 They don’t respond to mass produced advertising like they used to, and as a marketer, doing one-size-fits-all marketing can ultimately waste your time and resources.

 Instead, you need a program that can help you track what happens on your website.
 For example, if a frequent shopper is signed in and they abandon something in their shopping cart, you might want to follow up by emailing them a discount offer.
-In other cases, you may want the ability to track where site users click or which products they look at the longest so that you can follow up with a printed postcard giving them a special offer.
+In other cases, you may want the ability to track where site users click or which products they look at the longest so that you can follow up with printed postcards giving them a special offer.

 There is a huge range of utilities that can help, and you may need to experiment with a few before you find the one that works the best for you.
 Alternatively, there are printing companies like Quad Graphics that now combine digital website tracking with printed marketing.
 That gives you the best of both worlds.

 Figuring out which type of marketing message to send which client is only the first step.
 What happens after you send the message?
 To track email marketing campaigns and engagement, in particular, you need a specialized tool.
 Two great examples are YesWare and Mailshake.

 YesWare tracks which emails are opened, which links are clicked, which attachments are opened and more.
 That gives you the insights you need to refine your approach so that you ultimately create sales emails with the highest conversion rates possible.